mitchelllisle/data-privacy-papers/README.md

 <div class="arxiv-entry">
-  <h3><a href="http://arxiv.org/abs/2501.11740v1">PIR Over Wireless Channels: Achieving Privacy With Public Responses</a></h3>
+  <h3><a href="http://arxiv.org/abs/2501.11740v2">PIR Over Wireless Channels: Achieving Privacy With Public Responses</a></h3>
   <img alt="Category Badge" src="https://img.shields.io/badge/Information Theory-D91E36">
   <p><b>Published on:</b> 2025-01-20T20:56:56Z</p>
   <details>
     <summary>More Details</summary>
     <p><b>Authors:</b> Or Elimelech, Asaf Cohen</p>
-    <p><b>Summary:</b> This paper addresses the problem of private information retrieval (PIR) over
+    <p><b>Summary:</b> In this paper, we address the problem of Private Information Retrieval (PIR)
-an additive white Gaussian noise (AWGN) channel, considering the channel is public.
-In such settings, each server can eavesdrop on the channel, potentially compromising the user's privacy.
-Previous works suggested joint coding--PIR schemes, ignoring the fact that communication over a practical wireless channel is public.
-To address this gap, we present a novel joint wiretap--PIR coding scheme that leverages lattice codes to exploit the channel's additive properties.
-This scheme integrates wiretap coding and private retrieval techniques into a unified framework.</p>
+over a public Additive White Gaussian Noise (AWGN) channel.
+In such a setup, the server's responses are visible to other servers.
+Thus, a curious server can listen to the other responses, compromising the user's privacy.
+Indeed, previous works on PIR over a shared medium assumed the servers cannot instantaneously listen to other responses.
+To address this gap, we present a novel randomized lattice -- PIR coding scheme that jointly codes for privacy, channel noise, and curious servers which may listen to other responses.
+We demonstrate that a positive PIR rate is achievable even in cases where the channel to the curious server is stronger than the channel to the user.</p>
   </details>
 </div>